 What Color Hair Will My Baby Have?
-A Genetic Explanation
+(A Guide to Hair Color Genetics)

 What will your baby look like?
-Hair color and eye color are the most common things expecting parents wonder about.
-While there is no sure bet, you can make some good guesses with the right information.
+Baby hair color and baby eye color are some of the most common things expecting parents wonder about.
+While there is no sure bet, you can make some good guesses about your future child's hair color with the right information.

-To understand how hair color works, you will need to understand some basic genetics.
-During my time studying genetics at the University of California, Santa Cruz and teaching genetics in the San Francisco Unified School District, I have learned a great deal about genetic compositions and make-up can have an impact.
+To understand how baby hair color works, you will need to understand some basic genetics.
 Your genetic code consists of tens of thousands of directions that tell your body how to grow, called genes.
-Genes are stored inside chromosomes and determine everything from your blood type to your biological sex to your hair color.
+Genes are stored inside chromosomes and determine everything from blood type to biological sex to baby eye color to baby hair color.

 In truth, the genetics of hair color is just a little more complicated than your basic biology class might claim.
 Hair gets its color from pigment, and the amount of pigment in the hair affects its exact shade.
 So we are not really looking at completely separate hair color genes, but rather differing amounts of the same kind of pigment: melanin.